Overv/Open.GL/content/articles-en/transformations.md

 	GLint uniTrans = glGetUniformLocation(shaderProgram, "trans");
 	glUniformMatrix4fv(uniTrans, 1, GL_FALSE, glm::value_ptr(trans));

 The second parameter of the `glUniformMatrix4fv` function specifies how many matrices are to be uploaded, because you can have arrays of matrices in GLSL.
 The third parameter specifies whether the specified matrix should be transposed before usage.
-This is related to the way matrices are stored as `float` arrays in memory, you don't have to worry about it.
+This is related to the way matrices are stored as `float` arrays in memory; you don't have to worry about it.
 The last parameter specifies the matrix to upload, where the `glm::value_ptr` function converts the matrix class into an array of 16 (4x4) floats.

 All that remains is updating the vertex shader to include this uniform and use it to transform each vertex: